-The Group is exposed to foreign currency fluctuations on foreign currency assets/ liabilities and certain Highly Probable Forecast Exposures (HPFE) denominated in foreign currency.
-The Group follows established risk management policies, including the use of derivatives to hedge foreign currency assets/ liabilities and HPFE.
-The Group regularly reviews its foreign exchange forward and option positions both on a standalone basis and in conjunction with its underlying foreign currency related exposures.
+The Company is exposed to foreign currency fluctuations on foreign currency assets/ liabilities and certain Highly Probable Forecast Exposures (HPFE) denominated in foreign currency.
+The Company follows established risk management policies, including the use of derivatives to hedge foreign currency assets/ liabilities and HPFE.
+The Company regularly reviews its foreign exchange forward and option positions both on a standalone basis and in conjunction with its underlying foreign currency related exposures.
 Hence, the movement in Mark To Market (MTM) of the hedge contracts undertaken for such exposures is likely to be offset by contra movements in the underlying exposures values.
-However, till the point of time that the HPFE becomes an onbalance sheet exposure, the changes in MTM of the hedge contracts will impact the Balance Sheet of the Group.
-The Group monitors the potential risk arising out of the market factors like exchange rates on a regular basis.
-The counter party in these derivative instruments is a bank and the Group considers the risks of non-performance by the counterparty as non-material.
-For on balance sheet exposures, the Group monitors the risks on net unhedged exposures.
-The Group has evaluated the impact of the COVID-19 event on its highly probable forecasted transactions and concluded that there was no impact on the probability of occurrence of the hedge transaction.
-The Group has considered the effect of changes, if any, in both counterparty credit risk and its own credit risk in assessing hedge effectiveness and measuring hedge ineffectiveness.
+However, till the point of time that the HPFE becomes an on-balance sheet exposure, the changes in MTM of the hedge contracts will impact the Balance Sheet of the Company.
+The Company monitors the potential risk arising out of the market factors like exchange rates on a regular basis.
+The counter party in these derivative instruments is a bank and the Company considers the risks of non-performance by the counterparty as non-material.
+For on balance sheet exposures, the Company monitors the risks on net unhedged exposures.
+The Company has evaluated the impact of the COVID-19 event on its highly probable forecasted transactions and concluded that there was no impact on the probability of occurrence of the hedged transaction.
+The Company has considered the effect of changes, if any, in both counterparty credit risk and its own credit risk in assessing hedge effectiveness and measuring hedge ineffectiveness.

-The following table presents the aggregate contracted principal amounts of the Group's derivative contracts outstanding:
+The following table presents the aggregate contracted principal amounts of the Company's derivative contracts outstanding:

+The following table presents the aggregate contracted principal amounts of the company's derivative contracts outstanding.

 Particulars As at

 September 30, 2020 March 31, 2020

 Non-designated derivative instruments:

 in USD millions 989 1,118